HGYGO/QNX-Client-Server/README.md

 # QNX-Client-Server
-Used the QNX Operating System to develop Client - Server Real Time Application
+Used the QNX Operating System to develop, Client - Server Real Time Application